 V: another Jenkins slave node where the setup and teardown jobs that will be discussed later will be performed.

-Furthermore, within V, we prepared a snapshot of a virtual machine with an Imagicle UC Suite configured and pre-populated with data to facilitate the work of the“spiders” in finding the pages to be scanned for vulnerabilities.
+Furthermore, within V, we prepared a snapshot of a virtual machine with an Imagicle UCX Suite configured and pre-populated with data to facilitate the work of the“spiders” in finding the pages to be scanned for vulnerabilities.

 Let’s see how the complete cycle works.
 First, the master node starts the job dedicated to safety tests, which, in turn, starts the setup job.
 Then, the latter updates the virtual machine that will be used for testing.